CoMeT4MatSci/cgf/trainings/README.md

             'Hamiltonian_Filling_': 'Fermi',
             'Hamiltonian_Filling_Temperature [K]': '100',
             }

-In case calculations with the AIREBO Force Field were performed, the following pair_stlye were used:
+In case of dftb_noSCC the SCC calculations were turned off.

-pair_style          airebo 3.0 1 1
-pair_coeff          * * CH.airebo C H

 All relaxation was performed with the SciPyFminBFGS algorithm with fmax=0.01 (see ASE documentation for details).

-The resulting fitted parameters are saved in 'training_model.json'.
+The resulting fitted parameters are saved in 'training_model_MikadoRR.json' and 'training_model_BAFF.json'.